-Generally, Namaqualand is nothing but sand.
+Namaqualand in South Africa normally is nothing but sand.
 But once a year it transforms into an unrivalled colour explosion.
 Yellow, white and orange dominate, but you’ll also see blue, purple and yellow.
 It’s a carpet of flowers.
-But it only last a few weeks every year, before it turns back into desert.
-What a magical world it is.

 Namaqualand is not very well known, and is located north of Cape Town on the way to Namibia.
 It is believed the best spots to see the spectacle are Darling, West Coast National Park, Namaqualand National Park and the city of Springbok.
 My route starts on the coast, then I’m heading inland.